Weisfeiler-Lehman goes Dynamic: An Analysis of the Expressive Power of Graph Neural Networks for Attributed and Dynamic Graphs: Introduction

-\begin{itemize} \item We present new versions of the 1--WL test and of the unfolding equivalence that are appropriate for dynamic graphs and SAUHGs with node and edge attributes, and we show that they induce the same equivalences on nodes.
-Such a result makes it possible to use them interchangeably to study the expressiveness of GNNs. \item We show that generic GNN models for dynamic graphs and SAUHGs with node and edge attributes are capable of approximating, in probability and up to any precision, any measurable function on graphs that respects the 1-WL/unfolding equivalence.
-The work extends the state-of-the-art results available on approximation capability of GNNs to the two domains, maintaining the best generality and providing information about the architecture achieving the approximation.
-The result on approximation capability holds for graphs with unconstrained features of reals and measurable target functions.
-Thus, most of the domains used in practical applications are included.
-Moreover, the proof is based on space partitioning, which is constructive in nature and allows us to deduce information about the GNN architecture that can achieve the desired approximation.
-For example, it is shown that, provided that the GNN is endowed with sufficiently general aggregation and combination functions, the approximation is achieved in $r+1$ iterations and that a hidden feature of dimension $1$ is sufficient. \end{itemize}
+\begin{itemize} \item We present new versions of the 1--WL test and of the unfolding equivalence appropriate for dynamic graphs and SAUHGs with node and edge attributes, and we show that they induce the same equivalences on nodes.
+Such a result makes it possible to use them interchangeably to study the expressiveness of GNNs. \item We show that generic GNN models for dynamic graphs and SAUHGs with node and edge attributes are capable of approximating, in probability and up to any precision, any measurable function on graphs that respects the 1-WL/unfolding equivalence. \item The result on approximation capability holds for graphs with unconstrained attributes of reals and target functions.
+Thus, most of the domains used in practical applications are included. \item Moreover, the proof is based on space partitioning, which allows us to deduce information about the GNN architecture that can achieve the desired approximation. \item We validate our theoretical results conducting an experimental validation.
+Our setups show that 1) sufficiently powerful DGNNs can approximate well dynamic systems that preserve the unfolding equivalence and 2) using non--universal architectures can lead to poor performances.

-The rest of the paper is organized as follows.
+\end{itemize} The rest of the paper is organized as follows.
 Section~\ref{related_work} illustrates the related literature.
-In section~\ref{section_preliminaries}, the notation used throughout the paper is described and the main definitions are introduced.
+In section~\ref{section_preliminaries}, the notation used throughout the paper is described, and the main definitions are introduced.
 In section~\ref{section_equivalences}, we introduce the 1--WL test and unfolding equivalences suitable for dynamic graphs and SAUHGs with node and edge attributes and prove that those equivalences are equal.
 In section~\ref{section_approximation}, the approximation theorems for GNNs on both graph types are presented.
+We support our theoretical findings by setting up synthetic experiments in \ref{section_experiments}.
 Finally, section~\ref{section_conclusion} includes our conclusions and future matter of research.
-For the sake of simplicity, all of the proofs are collected in the appendix \ref{section_appendix}.
+All of the proofs are collected in the appendix \ref{section_appendix}.